My Woodworking Background

 Look at My Woodworking Background if you want to learn more about my woodworking background.
 The short version is my father was a master woodworker, then military pilot then construction and cabinet firm owner.
 He trained me and let me take expert woodworking classes all over the world.
 I learned to make fine furniture, do fine cabinet making, and just about every aspect of home construction.
 These skills helped me build and run a successful furniture business and construction firm that built new homes and refurbished old buildings including helping to build the first Spaghetti Factory.

 During my senior year in high school my mornings were spent taking classes at UCD followed by two State required classes at high school then my afternoons, evenings and weekends were spent either working or at sports.
-In spite of earning good money doing fine woodworking and carpentry, I still really wanted to become an astronaut.
-Lots of work earned me a second place national finish competing for a military academy appointment with four Congressional nominations and chose the Air Force Academy.
-Soon after starting their summer orientation program exhaustion allowed my vision to slip below the minimum and got me bumped out of the pilot's program which I had to have to become an astronaut.
+Meanwhile my parents had relocated, and I chose to stay supporting myself while attending both high school and college.
+In spite of earning good money doing fine woodworking and rehabilitations, I still really wanted to become an astronaut.
+I aced my SAT scores which combined with very high praise for my fellowship work, taking all of the top accelerated classes, and starting UC Davis two years before graduating high school opened the doors on most of the colleges and universities I applied to.
+Most not only accepted my enrollment, they were willing to give me full ride academic scholarships and a few were even willing to give me an athletic scholarship as I placed in the top few athletes in California.
+Lots of extra work earned me a second-place national finish and Congressional nominations to four military academies.
+I chose the Air Force Academy, graduating class of 1970.
+Soon after starting their summer orientation program exhaustion caused my vision to slip below the minimum and got me bumped out of the pilot's program which I had to have to become an astronaut.
+My lifelong dream was shattered by something I had no control over.
+Worse, it was too late to get into any of the top schools who had offered me a full ride scholarship.

 Concurrently, I purchased what was once one of Sacramento's most expensive mansions built by D.O.
 Mills who was the banker who financed much of the 49er gold rush.
 That home was in horrid shape and very affordable.
-My fiance and I rebuilt it and then married expecting to have a large family.
+In fact the fellow who bought it to restore found himself in so far over his head, he sold it to me with zero down payment.
+My fiancé and I rebuilt it and then married expecting to have a large family.
 Instead a worried mother rushing home to a sick child ran a red light and put my new wife in a care facility with irreparable heart damage her doctors did not expect her to survive.
 I ended up getting blamed even though I was clear across town at my job, so was not allowed to even go visit.
 I kept myself way too busy to avoid the frustration I could not change.
 I ran a major medical project that identified what things we could do to live happier and healthier lives, plus get an old drug certified for alternative treatments.
-With no budget to do this medical work, I was forced to invented much of the hardware and software to build our own data entry and editing machine.
-The resulting system landed me in the history museums as being the first to get a microprocessor based computer not only working, but equipped with a color monitor, high speed printer and large hard disc drive years before the first kit computers.
+With no budget to do this medical work, I was forced to invent much of the hardware and software to build our own data entry and editing machine.
+The resulting system landed me in the history museums as being the first to get a microprocessor-based computer not only working, but equipped with a color monitor, high speed printer and large hard disc drive years before the first kit computers.
 We freely shared both my hardware designs and software which resulted in just about every personal computer using variations of my operating system, video editor, BASIC interpreter, spreadsheet and data base software.

 One of my good friends talked the Governor into drafting me to work as a trouble shooter because the State had lots of serious computer problems.
+The Governor was on one of the boards that reviewed my medical research project and liked my work so hired me.
 That job paid more than double my CSUS job, plus gave me time off to keep teaching.
 Soon UC Davis asked me to return and teach there as well.
 I filled six pretty empty years earning two more degrees, teaching university engineering more than full time, working a full time job with the State of California fixing many problems.
 I also took lots of interesting classes ranging from cooking to water color painting.
 I did so much a little searching on the Internet rapidly gets embarrassing.

 My dual income coupled with too much free time and tool rebuilding hobby let me build up a nice home shop which helped restore that Victorian mansion.
 I shared how I modified an older ShopSmith with one of my professor friends.
 He liked what I did so much he insisted on buying my modified unit for far more than it was worth, then shared my changes with ShopSmith.
 They incorporated many of my design enhancements in their Mark V systems they still sell.
 Ever since I've continued to share design changes and things I invent with different vendors in trade for payments and more tools for my own shop.
 The bottom line is I have helped improve and evaluate new tools since the 1960s.
 I have worked with cyclones since 1994 and most small shop vendors today now sell their own variations of my early cyclone design that addressed cone plugging and poor airflow problems.
 Some of my designs became very popular such as my ShopSmith upgrades, dust collector cartridge filter (pictured on the right), and significant dust collection innovations.